AIMarketingSolutions/Wellness_App/NETLIFY_DEPLOYMENT.md

 ### Important Notes

 - These are **PUBLIC** environment variables and are safe to expose in client-side code
-- The `netlify.toml` file has been configured to prevent Netlify's secrets scanner from flagging these as sensitive
+- The `netlify.toml` file has **completely disabled secrets scanning** since Supabase keys are public by design
 - Supabase anon keys are designed to be public-facing and used in client applications
+- No `.env.example` file is included to prevent false positive secret detection

 ## Build Configuration